Electrostat-Lab/RoboJoint-Exo/README.md

 # RoboJoint-Exo
-> Keywords: Exoskeleton - Musculoskeletal System - Cerebrovascular Strokes - Hemiplegia -
+> Keywords: Exoskeleton - Musculoskeletal System - Cerebrovascular Strokes - Hemiplegia - System Disease - Rehabilitation Therapy

 A micro-smart bionic joint interface system simulating the biomechanics of human joints integrating AI models for augmentation of balance and smoothening of tone emulating the fine-grained smooth control of the human cerebellum.

 ## Preface